Democracy 2020 Digest: Bloomberg wars with Biden ahead of debate debut

 Steyer – by the way – announced that he’ll spend at least $1 million to run a new TV ad next week in Super Tuesday states that slams Bloomberg over the controversial use of stop and frisk and other discriminatory policing practices during his tenure as New York City mayor.

-Fox News' Tara Prindiville, Madeleine Rivera, Andres del Aguila, Kelly Phares, Andrew Craft, Alexandra Rego, and Tyler Olson contributed to this report.
+Fox News' Tara Prindiville, Madeleine Rivera, Andres del Aguila, Kelly Phares, Andrew Craft, Alexandra Rego, Lee Ross, and Tyler Olson contributed to this report.